 Dwarf varieties of grain sorghum introduced from the USA were first grown in Qld in 1938 and in NSW in 1940.
 Hybrid varieties were first grown in Australia in 1962 and Australian production rapidly shifted to these varieties.
-In Australia, grain sorghum is primarily produced for stockfeed, however use for ethanol production is increasing (Spenceley et al. 2005; section 2.2.3).
-Expanding health-food markets are also creating new opportunities for sorghum, although these markets are still very small.
-Total food markets in Australia consume only 100 t per year, mostly for use as a filler and binding ingredient (GRDC 2015).
+In Australia, grain sorghum is primarily produced for stockfeed, however use for ethanol production is increasing (Spenceley et al., 2005; Section 2.2.3).
+As sorghum is naturally gluten-free and possesses potential health benefits, there are also opportunities for higher-value markets for Australian grown sorghum (Fox, 2018; GRDC, 2020).